16 Best Day Trips from Ljubljana, Slovenia

 Postojna Cave

-Experienced guides will walk you the rest of the way through Postojna Cave (tours available in 15 languages) where you’ll be dazzled by grand geological formations that evoke images of the otherworldly.
+Experienced guides will walk you the rest of the way through Postojna Cave.
+Tours are available in 15 languages.
+On a tour, you’ll be dazzled by grand geological formations that evoke images of the otherworldly.

 The guided tour lasts about 1.5 hours.
-Be sure to dress warmly (the caves sit at a chilly 8-10˚C all year round) and wear shoes with good grips to avoid slips.
+Be sure to dress warmly; the caves sit at a chilly 8-10°C all year round.
+You’ll always want to wear shoes with good grips to avoid slips.

 Want to visit both Postojna and Predjama Castle in one day?
 It’s no problem with the Predjama Castle and Postojna Cave Tour!
 This small-group half-day tour includes hotel pickup and drop-off in Ljubljana.